JoshCheek/8-LoLambda/lecture/062_updating_bools.md

 Updating our bools
 ------------------

-So translate this definition of true in the same way we just did.
+So translate this definition of true in the same way we just did (swap it for a curried fat arrow function).

 ```js
 META id: true